Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Experiment

-Remark that for each constructed instance of CCMSP-$2^+$-Even, the RLS would stop once a solution satisfying the conditions given in Theorem~\ref{thm:RLS for CCMSP-2^+ even} is obtained (not optimal).
-However, by Fig.~\ref{fig:experiment 6}, almost all instances of CCMSP-$2^+$-Even cannot be solved by the RLS within $10^5$ iterations if $k \ge 2^3$.
-In comparison, the experimental performance of the RLS for the instances of CCMSP-$2^+$-Odd to obtain the optimal solutions, given in Fig.~\ref{fig:experiment 5}, is much better, coinciding with the obtained theoretical performance of the RLS for CCMSP-$2^+$.
+Remark that for each constructed instance of CCMSP-$2^+$-Even, RLS would stop once a solution satisfying the conditions given in Theorem~\ref{thm:RLS for CCMSP-2^+ even} is obtained (not optimal).
+However, by Fig.~\ref{fig:experiment 7},~\ref{fig:experiment 9} and ~\ref{fig:experiment 11}, almost all instances of CCMSP-$2^+$-Even cannot be solved by RLS within $10^5$ iterations if $k \ge 2^3$.
+In comparison, the experimental performance of RLS for the instances of CCMSP-$2^+$-Odd to obtain the optimal solutions, given in Fig.~\ref{fig:experiment 8},~\ref{fig:experiment 10} and~\ref{fig:experiment 12}, is much better, coinciding with the obtained theoretical performance of RLS for CCMSP-$2^+$.

-Specifically, the makespan of the obtained solutions for the 72 instances are listed in Table~\ref{tab:my-table}.
-It is necessary to point out that each instance $I'$ of CCMSP-$2^+$-Odd has an extra job compared to the corresponding instance $I$ of CCMSP-$2^+$-Even, thus the makespan of the optimal solution for $I'$ is at least 100 more than that of $I$, taking into count the expected runtime $a = 100$ of the extra job, and the resulting variance and covariance.
-However, as mentioned before, the obtained solution for $I'$ is not optimal but the one for $I$ is, thus the gap between the two makespan is around 100 (i.e, the gap may be larger or less than 100).
+Specifically, for the setting $c = 10^{-7}$, the makespan of the obtained solutions for the corresponding 36 instances of CCMSP-$2^+$-Even and the 36 ones of CCMSP-$2^+$-Odd are listed in Table~\ref{tab:my-table}.
+It is necessary to point out that each instance $I'$ of CCMSP-$2^+$-Odd has an extra job compared to the corresponding instance $I$ of CCMSP-$2^+$-Even, thus the makespan of the optimal solution for $I'$ is at least 100 more than that of $I$, taking into account the expected runtime $a = 100$ of the extra job, and the resulting variance and covariance.
+However, as mentioned before, the obtained solution for $I'$ is not optimal but the one for $I$ is, thus the gap between the two makespan is around 100 (i.e., the gap may be larger or less than 100).